The budget for 2019-2020

 There are 36 jobs at risk as part of the 2019-20 budget savings.
 However, workforce planning is an embedded part of our business planning process and as a result we’ve been able to minimise the number of compulsory redundancies by identifying voluntary redundancy and retirement opportunities.

 Why are you proposing to give council staff a pay increase when funds have been cut?

 The pay award comes from a national offer made by the National Employers for Local Government services on behalf of council employees.
 In other words, it’s set by Government - similar to the way other public services (police officers or nurses) receive pay rises.
 Their final offer included a 2 percent wage rise for 2018-19 for the majority of council and school support staff currently earning more than £19,430, and a further 2 percent to be awarded this year in April 2019.

 How do we work out how much we pay our staff?

 Our pay policy sets out the arrangements for salary and related allowances paid to employees.

 It details the arrangements for the determination of salary, how those salary levels are determined, the method for pay progression and the payment of allowances.

-You can also find details of the salaries and job titles of senior employees whose salary is more than £50,000 on the website.
+You can also find details of the salaries and job titles of senior employees whose salary is more than £50,000.